kip-hart/MicroStructPy/docs/source/cli/material.rst

 In the case that the distribution type is "pdf" then the only other field should be ``filename``.
-For a PDF, the file should contain two lines: the first has the (n+1) bin locations and the second has the (n) bin heights.
+For a PDF, the file should contain two lines: the first has the (n) bin heights and the second has the (n+1) bin locations.
 A PDF file could contain, for example::

+    0.5, 1
     1, 2, 2.5
-    0.5, 1

 For a CDF, the file should have two columns: the first being the size and the second being the CDF value.